What is Prostate Cancer?

 Prostate cancer screening detects most cases of prostate cancer.
 This is usually performed with a blood test called prostate-specific antigen (PSA).
 If this test is elevated, your doctor will likely repeat the study.
 They will also usually obtain a urine analysis to evaluate for blood in the urine.
 Often times, your doctor will also perform a rectal examination to feel the prostate and evaluate for any masses or irregularities.

-Prostate cancer screening is a controversial topic as it may not lead to significant benefit in terms of morbidity and mortality.
+Screening is a controversial topic as it may not lead to significant benefit in terms of morbidity and mortality.
 Screening may also result in unnecessary procedures or tests that are costly and potentially harmful.
 The US Preventative Task Force recommends that the decision to perform prostate cancer screening be a discussion between the doctor and patient.

 If your PSA is elevated and you are interested in further work up of prostate cancer, your doctor will typically refer you to a urology specialist.
 They will discuss the risks and benefits of prostate biopsy - this procedure is typically guided with a rectal ultrasound.

 Prostate cancer treatment depends on whether the cancer is localized or has spread to other tissues.
-Men with localized prostate cancer and a life expectancy more than 10 years typically benefit from either radiation therapy or radical prostatectomy (surgical prostate removal).
+Men with localized cancer and a life expectancy more than 10 years typically benefit from either radiation therapy or radical prostatectomy (surgical prostate removal).

 Patients with high-risk features or those that have metastatic spread of the disease typically benefit from antiandrogen therapy – this treatment involves reducing testosterone levels either medically or surgically.
 Testosterone reduction is an important aspect of treatment as testosterone often fuels the growth of prostate cancer.